-There are several ways for prospective graduate students to visit Pratt Institute’s Brooklyn or Manhattan campuses.
-Visit options include information sessions, general campus tours, and department meetings.
+There are several ways for prospective graduate students to experience Pratt Institute’s Brooklyn or Manhattan campuses.
+Visit options include virtual information sessions, virtual portfolio days, and department meetings.
 See visit options and program locations below.
-Pratt also attends several Graduate Portfolio Days

 (200 Willoughby Avenue, Brooklyn, New York 11205)

 Brooklyn-based Programs: Architecture, Urban Design, City and Regional Planning, Sustainable Environmental Systems, Urban Placemaking and Management, Art and Design Education (Teacher Certification), Art History, Art Therapy, Dance Therapy, Digital Arts, Fine Art, Communications Design, Pakage Design, Industrial Design, Interior Design, Historic Preservation, Performance and Performance Studies, Media Studies, and Writing.

 Brooklyn campus visit options:

-- Information Sessions: Information sessions are hosted by department chairs and include a discussion and brief presentation by graduate admissions.
+Information Sessions: Information sessions are hosted virtually by department chairs and include a discussion and brief presentation by graduate admissions.
 RSVP is required.

 Campus Tours: Brooklyn campus tours are closed for the Fall 2020 semester, but are normally general tours of the Brooklyn campus.
 Although graduate students are welcome to join, please note that they do not include graduate studios or graduate information.
 We recommend that graduate students contact their department of interest directly to schedule a visit.
 Due to COVID-19, we recommend contacting your chair for any virtual tour options that may be available.

 (144 West 14th Street between 6th and 7th Avenues)

 Manhattan-based programs: Facilities Management, Arts and Cultural Management, Design Management, Museums and Digital Culture, Real Estate Practice, and all School of Information programs.

 There are two ways to visit Pratt's Manhattan campus.
-You may attend an information session or you may arrange an appointment with the chairperson or admissions coordinator for that department.
+You may attend a virtual information session or you may arrange an appointment with the chairperson or admissions coordinator for that department.
 Details are below.

 Department Meetings: department contact information is in our campus directory.